IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/multilingual.md

 We will use the language-specific tokenizers recommended in sacrebleu (`zh`, `ja-mecab`, `ko-mecab`) for Chinese, Japanese, and Korean -- note, though, that BLEU will be an unofficial metric.
 For all other languages we will use default metric tokenization (`13a` in sacrebleu, XLM-R tokenization for COMET).
 For chrF, language-specific tokenization should not change the score.
-It is important that you submit detokenized ASR and MT outputs so that metric tokenization can be appropriately.
+It is important that you submit detokenized ASR and MT outputs so that metric tokenization can be applied appropriately.

 ## Organizers